 Indigo Agriculture, a Massachusetts-based agricultural technology corporation has teamed up with Corteva Incorporated, a seed and chemical company on a production contract project for farmers- Carbon by Indigo.
 Carbon by Indigo is a program which makes registry-issued agricultural carbon credits.
 Carbon credit registries track how emitters are performing in efforts to reduce their carbon emissions; which is usually done by using biogas or reforestation to absorb carbon, thereby indirectly reversing the greenhouse gases that the company is responsible for producing.

 First Carbon Farming Program

-The 267 paid growers participating in the Carbon by Indigo program are responsible for providing data about their growing progress.
+The 267 paid growers participating in the Carbon by Indigo program are responsible for providing data about their growing progress and crop production.
 The vegetation grown by the Carbon by Indigo participants soaks up carbon, enabling organizations to buy that absorbed carbon in the form of carbon credits.
-It goes without saying that accurate and thorough measurements must be taken to calculate offsetting.
 This program has created a new opportunity for farmers to make money through carbon credit sales.
 This is the first time farmers have been able to receive direct payments which are proportional to their grow-outcomes.

 Market In Development